cellml/libcellml/docs/roadmap.rst

 #.
 JavaScript.

    #.
-Use emscripten to create a JavaScript API for libCellML.
+Use Emscripten to create a JavaScript API for libCellML.
    #.
-Provide a suitable packaged version of the JavaScript API for integration in common JavaScript environments (node, webpack).
+Provide a suitable packaged version of the JavaScript API for integration in common JavaScript environments (e.g., Node, Webpack).
    #.
 Document the installation and use of the JavaScript API.

-#. resets.
+#.
+Resets.

    #.
 Extend libCellML implementation to fully support resets.